 December Ordinary Meeting) Local Govt is to review its Code of Conduct within 12 months after each ordinary election day & make such changes to the code as appropriate.
 Advise Council in the October Information Bulletin of the time, date and venue for the annual staff end of year function.
 Special Meeting (Election Years Only) advertise special meeting to swear in Councillors, Elect President, Deputy President, Committee etc. for Monday immediately after the Saturday elections.
 November Pensioner rates rebate claim to be lodged Call for nominations for Shire of Mukinbudin Citizens of the Year (Australia Day) December Annual Financial Report - Acceptance by Council within two months of receipt of the Auditors report Newsletter & Local Newspaper - advertise date, time and venue of all Council and Committee meetings for next calendar year (with delegated authority, if any) (S.5.251 (g) & Reg 12).
 Council's Audit Committee to meet to discuss Final Audit Report and Management Letter.
 Close of nominations for Shire of Mukinbudin Citizens of the Year (Australia Day)

 11. Closure of Meeting

-11.1 The Chairperson to declare the meeting closed at .
+11.1 The Chairperson thanked Elected Members and Staff for attending and declared the meeting closed at 4.47pm.